LUPU2026/LUPU/README.md

 # 👋 Hello Worldwide Tactical Brands & Procurement Officers!

 Welcome to the official GitHub profile of **Guangzhou LUPU Travel Product Co., Ltd.**.
-We are a premier manufacturer and exporter specializing in heavy-duty tactical gear, military backpacks, and military-grade combat gloves based in Guangzhou, China.
+We are a premier manufacturer and exporter specializing in heavy-duty tactical gear, military backpacks, Bulletproof Vest, Tactical Uniform, Tactical Helmets, Combat Boots, Tactical Gloves and Tactical Belts based in Guangzhou, China.

 With **over 20 years of specialized manufacturing experience**, we serve international brand owners, wholesalers, and defense equipment distributors globally.